Chickpea ‘n’ Red Onion Burgers

 - 1/4 cup fat-free red wine vinaigrette

-- 2 cans (15 ounces each) chickpeas, rinsed and drained
+- 2 cans (15 ounces each) chickpeas or garbanzo beans, rinsed and drained

 - 1/3 cup chopped walnuts